JackLagas/Notes/content/School/Math V22/Homework/Ticket In The Door 2.md

 - C) Interchange (swap) two rows
 - D) Add a multiple of one row to another row
 ## Answer:
-A, you cannot delete rows
+A, you cannot delete rows.

 # Question 8
 According to a definition, which of the following is NOT a condition for a matrix to be in reduced row echelon form